Before you install

 Troubleshooting

-openclaw devices list and openclaw devices approve <id> while the failing browser tab is still on screen.
+openclaw devices approve [id] command OpenClaw showed you, then sign in again.
 Pairing is per browser, so repeat on every new device.Bad gateway (Cloudflare 502)

 Bad gateway (Cloudflare 502)